Texas Daily Fantasy

 Upcoming Regulation and Expected Changes

 There is no doubt that Texas is one of the most economically successful states, regardless of its strong position against the legalization of gambling.
 There are only three brick-and-mortar casinos currently functioning in the state and the gambling laws prohibit most forms of gambling activities.
 Nevertheless, there are a few offshore betting services currently available to Texan residents, even though they are not considered legal.
-There have been certain speculations on the possible legalization of sports betting, however, the state has not taken any actions about it.
+If you want more, please enjoy our full guide on online gambling in the US!
+There have been certain speculations on the possible legalization of sports betting in Texas, however, the state has not taken any actions about it.
 There are no expected changes of the Texas gambling law in the near future, but we will keep you updated in case that anything changes.